 - Input validation.
 Use a standard input validation mechanism to validate all input data for length, type, syntax, and business rules before accepting the data to be displayed or stored.
 Use an "accept known good" validation strategy.
 Reject invalid input rather than attempting to sanitize potentially hostile data.
 Do not forget that error messages might also include invalid data - Strong output encoding.
 Ensure that all user-supplied data is appropriately entity encoded (either HTML or XML depending on the output mechanism) before rendering, taking the approach to encode all characters other than a very limited subset.
+This is the approach of the Microsoft Anti-XSS library, and the forthcoming OWASP PHP Anti-XSS library.
 Also, set the character encodings for each page you output, which will reduce exposure to some variants - Specify the output encoding (such as ISO 8859-1 or UTF 8).
 Do not allow the attacker to choose this for your users - Do not use "blacklist" validation to detect XSS in input or to encode output.
 Searching for and replacing just a few characters ("<" ">" and other similar characters or phrases such as "script") is weak and has been attacked successfully.
 Even an unchecked "" tag is unsafe in some contexts.
 XSS has a surprising number of variants that make it easy to bypass blacklist validation - Watch out for canonicalization errors.
 Inputs must be decoded and canonicalized to the application's current internal representation before being validated.
 Make sure that your application does not decode the same input twice.
 Such errors could be used to bypass whitelist schemes by introducing dangerous inputs after they have been checked

-Java EE specific recommendations:
+Language specific recommendations: